Alice Mary Longfellow: Longfellow House Trust

 The first indenture of the Trust also provides that Alice Longfellow will be the live-in caretaker of the house as long as she would like to.
 Longfellow maintained her position until her death in 1928.
+Her nephew, Henry Wadsworth Longfellow Dana, also received a life tenancy in the house and lived there from 1917 until his death in 1950.
+Dana gave public tours of the house, collected his grandfather's letters, and served as "Longfellow caretaker and archivist" during his 30-odd years of residency.

-Longfellow went on to donate an additional $50,000.00 to the Trust in her will for the purpose of ensuring that future Longfellow descendants could live in the Longfellow House if they so desired.
+Alice Longfellow donated an additional $50,000 to the Trust in her will for the purpose of ensuring that future Longfellow descendants could live in the Longfellow House if they so desired.
 The Trust took care of the house until 1972 when the house was transferred by the trustees to the National Park Service so that it could become a National Historic Site.

 Meeting with Mussolini

 Perhaps Longfellow's most notable personal excursion is when she met with Benito Mussolini on October 24, 1927, at Palazzo Chigi and presented him with a copy of her father's translation of Dante Alighieri's Divine Comedy.
 Longfellow was sympathetic to the Fascist cause, writing a paper circa 1923 entitled "The Fascisti As I Saw Them" in which she praises Mussolini's work as leader of Italy.